1Mill/tech-for-diversity/README.md

 # Things to fix for production
-1. Rails CORS and Nuxt Axios BaseURL
-  * Use Docker service hostnames, however, Nuxt does not appear to evalaute "http://api:3001" to api service as it is evaluated client side rather than server side.

 1. For some reason "/api/v1/auth/login" generates a JWT token, but "/auth/login/" does not (when the path scope is changed).

 1. Add 404 redict to client/projects/:id path.
 This way when a project does not exist, it goes to 404 instead.
 Currently there is a temp fix, but may have to use asyncData with Axios (instead of retreieving information from store) to use error / callback method.

+1. casl ability is not properly syncing between server and client renderings.
+Needs to be further expored.
+The current temp fix is to just log in and then log out or visa versa to reset ability rules after page reload.

 # Things to return to
 1. Upload images using Carrrier Wave + MiniMagick for projects